-Cardiac Valvular Disease.-Patients suffering from organic cardiac disease, generally speaking, take chloroform or mixtures containing it quite well, often better than ether, but the greatest possible care in inducing and maintaining perfect anæsthesia is necessary.
-In many such cases there is a marked tendency to syncope, particularly in the stage of recovery and vomiting.
+Cardiac Disease.-Patients suffering from valvular disease may take chloroform quite well, often better than ether, but the greatest possible care is requisite both in inducing and maintaining anæsthesia.

+In a ortic disease and tricuspid disease there is marked tendency to syncope, particularly in the recovery stage.

-In Cardiac Myasthenia with myocardial degeneration of a fatty nature, or in simple atrophy, ether or CE mixture is strongly indicated, chloroform and nitrous oxide strongly contra-indicated.
-Grave responsibility is incurred in casually sending such patients to a dentist for extraction of a tooth under nitrous oxide.
-The majority of fatal accidents under this ordinarily very safe anæsthetic have occurred under such circumstances.
+In patients with Cardiac Myasthenia, simple or fatty, in dilatation without hypertrophy, and in disease of the coronary arteries, chloroform is strongly contra-indicated, as is also nitrous oxide.
+Grave responsibility is incurred in sending the subjects of such pathological conditions to a dentist for the extraction of a tooth under nitrous oxide.
+The majority of fatal accidents under this ordinarily very safe anaesthetic have occurred in such circumstances.